alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 date:   2020-06-19 15:06:00 -0700
 ---

-(For this post, I'm going to take artificial general intelligence to mean an AI system that matches or exceeds humans at almost all economically valuable work.
-I prefer this definition because it focuses on what causes the most societal change, rather than how we get there.)
+For this post, I'm going to take artificial general intelligence (AGI) to mean an AI system that matches or exceeds humans at almost all economically valuable work.
+I prefer this definition because it focuses on what causes the most societal change, rather than how we get there.

-In 2015, I made the following forecasts about artificial general intelligence (AGI).
+In 2015, I made the following forecasts about when AGI could happen.

 * 10% chance by 2045
 * 50% chance by 2050